evkx/evkx.github.io/content/technology/battery/batterypack/_index.md

 A structural battery pack is a type of battery pack that is created a way that the pack iteslf becomes a structural component of the EV.

-This approach can reduce the weight and complexity of the device, while also improving its overall performance and efficiency.
+This approach can reduce the EV weight becaus by removing duplicate structure between the pack and the veichle structure because the battery pack itself becomes a part of the veichle structure.

+This can improve the EVs overall performance and efficiency.

 Structural battery packs are still a relatively new concept, but they are being explored and developed by a number of companies and research institutions.

 They have the potential to revolutionize the design of electric vehicles and other devices by reducing weight and complexity, improving performance, and making it easier to integrate battery technology into a wide range of applications.

 Currently it is only Tesla Model Y that have structural packs.
-According to Tesla, this solution presents many advantages, such as a great reduction in the number of parts used in both the battery pack and the car, which allows the pack manufacturing line to be less than half the size of previous factories.
+According to Tesla, this solution presents many advantages, such as a great reduction in the number of parts used in both the battery pack and the car.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/battery/batterypack/teslastructuralbattery_1.jpg">